If it’s a fast medical certification program you’re looking for, this article is for you.

 In classroom or online certified medical assistant training programs take as little as 6 weeks to complete an accelerated program.
 CMA training can be built upon and can lead to more advanced degrees if you choose.
 The mean pay of a medical assistant was $40,700 in 2022, with the top 10% earning over $51,710.
 Find an accredited medical assistant school.

 How Long it Takes to Become a Medical Assistant

 Most dental assistant training programs take one year to complete and are offered by medical trade schools and community colleges.
 You can continue this training to a 2 year associate’s degree if you decide to.
 The mean annual pay of a dental assistant was $44,710 in 2022.
 The bottom 10% of dental assistants earn $31,450, the highest 10 percent earned more than $59,200.

 How Long it Takes to Become a Dental Assistant

 - 1 year of dental assistant certification training at an accredited school

-- you may continue and get a 2 year degree.
+- You may continue and get a diploma or 2 year degree.

 Medical coding specialist training generally takes about 6-8 weeks at an accredited online medical trade college.
 Though you could go on to earn a diploma or an associate’s degree, which would take longer.
 Certification is not required but getting certified is highly regarded by employers and definitely recommended.
 The mean salary for a medical records specialist was $51,090 in 2022.
-The lowest 10 percent made over $25,000, and the highest 10 percent earned more than $64,610.
+The lowest 10 percent made $31,710, and the highest 10 percent earned $75,460 on average.

-How Long it Takes to Become a CCS
+How Long it Takes to Become a Medical Records Specialist

 - A quick 8 weeks of CCS training at an accredited school

 Pharmacy technician training programs are normally between 600 and 800 hours and take about a year to complete.
 Programs are offered at community colleges and trade schools.
 “Pharmacy techs are like the middleman between the patient and the pharmacist.”
-You can make an average yearly salary of $31K as a pharmacy tech.
-The top ten percent earn over the $45K mark.
+You can make an average yearly salary of close to $40,260 as a pharmacy tech.
+The top ten percent earn over $50,640.

 How Long it Takes to Become a Pharmacy Tech